 The Shiffon can be 8 to 11 inches tall and weigh between 8 and 15 pounds.
 Males of this breed are significantly bigger than females.

-Since these are small dogs, they are great for those of you that live in apartment and condos since they don’t need a lot of space to play around.
+Since these are small dogs, they are great for those of you that live in apartments and condos since they don’t need a lot of space to play around.

 The Brussels Griffon and the Shih Tzu are similar in size, so there won’t be any surprises concerning the outcome of their size.